MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning-0.md

  **Internet Explorer and older functionality**

 > [!NOTE]
 > Some older SharePoint functionality that relies on NPAPI or ActiveX will not work on browsers other than Internet Explorer.
-You can work around each of these issues by using Internet Explorer to perform these tasks..
+You can work around each of these issues by using Internet Explorer to perform these tasks.

 #### Other supported browsers in SharePoint Server 2016